Technology Change is Inevitable, Resistance is Futile

 With so many biological and technological breakthroughs happening ridiculously fast, it is imperative that we learn to adapt within our changing society.
 And more importantly, it means that we have to cultivate adaptability within our own lives and teach our children this important trait.

 Does this mean that you HAVE to run out and buy a Bluetooth headset, an IPod, and a Wii game player?
-I don't think so.
-Not yet, anyway.
+You probably already have.

 But it does mean that we need to try new things and encourage our kids to try new things.
 And most importantly, we need to recognize that we live in a time of rapid paradigm shifts.
 For each technological revolution (and they seem to be happening continuously), we need to realize that our culture's key paradigms are going to rapidly change as well.